The Generalized Rank Invariant: M\"obius invertibility, Discriminating Power, and Connection to Other Invariants: Preliminaries

-\begin{remark}[Estimating the $\fint$-GRI over $\fint(\Z^2)$ via the ZIB over simple paths] Let $I\in \fint(\Z^2)$. \begin{enumerate}[label=(\roman*),topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,leftmargin=*] \item If $I$ is a thin interval, then $I$ is covered by a simple path $\Gamma$ and thus $\rank_M(I)$, by Theorem \ref{thm:rkequalsintervals}, equals the multiplicity of the `full bar' $I$ in $\barc(M_{\Gamma})$. \item If $I$ is solid, then there exists a simple tame path $\Gamma$ such that $I=I_{\Gamma}$ \cite[Definition 19]{dey2022computing}.
-Hence, by Theorem \ref{thm:rkequalsintervals}, $\rank_M(I)$ equals the multiplicity of the full bar in $\barc(M_{\Gamma})$. \item If $I$ is not solid nor thin, then it is not difficult to verify that no simple tame path spans $I$.
-However, by monotonicity of the GRI (Remark \ref{rem:properties of rank invariant} \ref{item:monotonicity}), we have the following upper and lower bounds for $\rank_M(I)$ which can be obtained from the ZIB.
+\begin{remark} [Estimating the $\fint$-GRI via the ZIB over simple paths] Let $I\in \fint(\Z^2)$. \begin{enumerate}[label=(\roman*),topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,leftmargin=*] \item If $I$ is a thin interval, then $I$ is covered by a simple path $\Gamma$.
+Thus, by Theorem \ref{thm:rkequalsintervals} and Proposition \ref{prop:rank via zigzag}, $\rank_M(I)$ equals the multiplicity of the `full bar' $I$ in $\barc(M_{\Gamma})$. \item If $I$ is solid, then the boundary cap $\Gamma$ of $I$ is a simple tame path such that $I=I_{\Gamma}$.
+Hence, $\rank_M(I)$ equals the multiplicity of the full bar in $\barc(M_{\Gamma})$. \item If $I$ is not solid nor thin, then there is no simple tame path spanning $I$ (see e.g. Figure \ref{fig:scaffold} (D)).
+However, by monotonicity of the GRI (Remark \ref{rem:properties of rank invariant} \ref{item:monotonicity}), we have the following upper and lower bounds for $\rank_M(I)$: